< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 Spoutible allows me to cross-post to the Bluesky and Mastodon social-media platforms; I post an article on Spoutible, it's automatically posted to them as well.
 Bluesky, however, is rinky-dink, being kinda braindead: I ship it a posting with an article link, it won't follow the link.
 There's not much interesting activity on it, either.
 However, I splashed into Mastodon like a duck into water -- it's a surprisingly rich environment -- and have been quickly expanding my footprint there.

-BACK_TO_TOPWED 14 FEB 24: An article from REUTERS.com was titled: "Do Not Read Too Much Into Biden, Trump Verbal Stumbles, Experts Caution".
+WED 14 FEB 24: An article from REUTERS.com was titled: "Do Not Read Too Much Into Biden, Trump Verbal Stumbles, Experts Caution".
 With the proper response being: "Sensible people don't.
 They do, however, pay attention to Trump's fascistic rhetoric."
-Even that shouldn't be taken too seriously, because the odds of Trump going back to the White House instead of jail are very low.

 * There was actually an election yesterday, in New York's 3rd Congressional District, to replace disgraced Congressman George Santos.
 Democrat Tom Suozzi trounced Republican Mazi Melesa Pilip by roughly 54% to 46%, in a district that leans Right.
 The polls had been saying the race was "too close to call", but it was not close.
-Following the election results, some of the media kept harping about Democrat weaknesses.
-Somehow, it has not soaked in to everyone that Trump's Clown-Car Coup ensured his doom.
+A hint about how the November elections will go?
+[ED: False hint, as it turned out.]

 * In Ukraine War news, the AFU hit the landing ship CESAR KUNIKOV of the Black Sea Fleet with five kamikaze drone boats, sending it to the bottom -- to join the BSF corvette IVANOVETS, sunk by six k-drone boats about a week earlier.
 It appears the Ukrainian offensive against the Black Sea Fleet is picking up pace, and the prospect of the Black Sea becoming a Ukrainian lake is getting closer.
 The AFU showed off a small drone submarine, nicknamed the MARICHKA, a few months ago, but has said nothing about it since.
-We may hear more about it soon enough.
+[ED: Nothing much was later said about the drone submarines.
+It appears the surface k-drone boats were effective and not as costly.]

 THU 15 FEB 24: The US Department of Justice has indicted one Alexander Smirnoff for "false statement & obstruction crimes" -- specifically related to the tales Smirnoff told about alleged corrupt activities of President Joe Biden.
 Federal investigators do not like being lied to.